 DAMAGE TOLERANT: A qualification standard for aircraft structure.
-An item is judged to be damage tolerant if it can sustain damage and the remaining structure can withstand reasonable loads without structural failure or excessive structural deformation until the
+An item is judged to be damage tolerant if it can sustain damage and the remaining structure can withstand reasonable loads without structural failure or excessive structural deformation until the damage is detected.

 DEFECT: State of an item consisting of the non-performance of specified requirements by a characteristics of the item.
 A defect may, but need not, lead to a failure.